zest/documentation/README.md

-# soul-infra / specifications
+# zest / specifications
-> **soul-infra** is an integrator written on node.
+> **zest** is an integrator written on node.
 It integrates components to create an application.
 To integrate
 > successfully, it needs components to follow a specification.
 This module lists down the specifications for
 > developing components